trang140593/Basis-sentiment-text-analysis/README.md

 **Sentiment Text analyst**

 Base on my first experience on studying this domain, I share to you this tutorial.
 It's a simple way to approach to the sentiment text analyst from 1st steps.
 I took a reference from an owner of this link:
+ps: I am so gratefull this author because his tutorial is quite easy to understand for a begginer in NLP like me!

 https://www.youtube.com/playlist?list=PLhTjy8cBISEoOtB5_nwykvB9wfEDscuEo